SamBkamp/sas_alloc/README.md

 `void *sas_alloc()` This function returns a pointer to a space on the heap of size `s` declared above

 `void sas_free(void *ptr)` This function frees memory allocated earlier by sas_alloc

+## sas_alloc.c vs neo_sas_alloc.c

+These are two different implementations of my allocation program.
+They use the same header file and the same function reference but they are slightly different. `sas_alloc` should be faster but takes up much more memory (nearly twice as much) while `neo_sas_alloc` has more computational overhead but is much more memory optimised (2 bytes (or however big your `short`s are) for every allocated block of memory)